 The typical homeowner entertains overnight guests only a handful of times throughout the year.
 For those times, the flex room's wall bed easily converts the space into a spare bedroom.
 Pull down the bed and the room easily transforms into a guest room.
 Let's face it, a traditional foldout couch bed is not as comfortable as a real mattress.
 The benefit to this particular wall-bed is that it can accommodate a true queen-sized mattress, so there is no sacrifice on comfort or functionality.

-Flex rooms have been around for some time now, but advances in technology and design mean that it might be time to re-evaluate how you are using the space.
+Flex rooms have been around for some time now, but advances in technology and design mean that it might be time to re-evaluate how you are selling the space.
 Let potential home buyers play around with it, and they will envision their own uses for the room.
-The beauty of the flex room is that we are leaving it up to the homeowner to decide what the room will be for them.
+The beauty of the flex room is that we are capturing its benefits while allowing a home buyer the freedom to decide how the space works for them.
 Demonstrating this flexibility to the consumer will blow them away and alleviate concerns about a lack of accommodations.